Tbengt/rock_paper_scissor/lesson_instructions.md

 * Sprint 3
 * Lesson over

 The input to the sprint exercises are taken from the following **backlog**.
-All the tasks should be implemented in the main method.
+I suggest writing the tasks out on post-its and pasting them on a white board.

 1. Create a player called "Sara" and print the name of the player.
 2. Create a tournament.
 Add two players to the tournament.
 Run the tournament and print the winner.